evladimirov/OptionModels-cKF-ccf/README.md

 # Simulated data

 The illustration is based on simulated data from three option pricing models: SV (Heston, 1993), SVJ (Pan, 2002) and SVCDEJ (Section 4 of the paper).
 The simulated data are stored as csv files in `models`.
 The state vectors are simulated using an Euler discretization and the option prices are computed using the COS method.
 The option prices are then distorted with additive errors.
-For further details concering the simulations, see Section 4 of the paper.
+For further details concerning the simulations, see Section 4 of the paper.

 # Code